antikrem/antikrem.github.io/_posts/2021-01-01-frame_time_analysis.md

 ![3.png]({{ site.baseurl }}/images/2021-01-01-frame_time_analysis/3.png)

 The frame drops are noticeable in both combat and non-combat sections.
-This makes me think theres some sort of loading going on in the background thats storage limited.
-But it could just be the usual spaghetti thats keeping MCC running.
+This makes me think there's some sort of loading going on in the background thats storage limited.
+But it could just be the usual spaghetti that's keeping MCC running.
 The overall impact isn't too bad in theory, since the percentiles are quite good:

 ```
 Frame Time Average 5.382341668561036